flyingrhinonz/catstep/README.md

 The file you want to display.

 -a / --autoplay :
-Starts catstep in autplay mode.
+Starts catstep in autoplay mode.
 If not supplied, catstep will wait for user input to control playback.

 -d / --debug :